 What is Chicken Scarpariello?

 - Italian sausages – You can play here with whatever is your preference.
 From hot to mild Italian sausage links, to sweet Italian sausages or fennel Italian sausage.
 Anything will work.
+Sometimes when we’re on a health kick I will even use chicken Italian sausage.

 - To season the chicken – Flour, salt and pepper to dust the chicken thighs.

 - Pickled peppadew peppers (cherry peppers) – These tangy, sweet and slightly spicy pickled cherry peppers, often sold as peppadew peppers, is one of important ingredients in this dish.
 You will be adding a little bit of the brine as well.
-We buy them at the antipasto salad bar in our grocery store.
+I buy them at the antipasto salad bar in our grocery store.
 You can also buy them in jars.

 - White wine and chicken stock – To create the sauce.